ht-diva/cdh_in_a_box/README.md

 ## Overview

-The Sumstat Computational Data Hub in a box is the containerized version of the high-performance storage and query infrastructure designed to facilitate Cross-Dataset Exploration of Genomics Summary Statistics.
+The Sumstat Computational Data Hub (SCDH) in a box is the containerized version of the high-performance storage and query infrastructure designed to facilitate Cross-Dataset Exploration of Genomics Summary Statistics.
 This system enables efficient storage and rapid querying of large-scale genomics data, such as genome-wide association studies (GWAS) and quantitative trait loci (QTL) data.

-The primary purpose of the Sumstat Computational Data Hub infrastructure is to address key challenges in genomic data management:
+The primary purpose of the SCDH infrastructure is to address key challenges in genomic data management:

 1. **Data Volume Challenge**: Modern genomic studies generate massive datasets that require specialized storage solutions.
 2. **Integration Problem**: Combining and comparing results across multiple studies is traditionally difficult.